lassounski/power-of-attorney/README.md

 ### Assumptions and thoughts
 * Authorization/Authentication should be in place to allow only users that own their accounts to give grants to other users.
+* Core logic 100% covered by tests
+* When running application locally, understand that the DB is empty and there are no endpoints to register new users.
+* Expected to run on JDK 11